 Many no-code and low-code platforms fulfill the need for simple tactical apps that don’t change much like vacation tracking and automating data entry for a spreadsheet.
 But when you’re building something strategic, like a mobile app for consumers, it needs to evolve with your business and continuously be adapted.

 In fact, Google’s DORA program defines high-performing developer organizations as those capable of publishing updates to production on demand, multiple times per day.
 This is extremely difficult.
 However, thanks to embedded DevSecOps and automation capabilities, many OutSystems customers can achieve this level of productivity today.
-You can read more about it in this blog post.
+You can read more about it in our article on DevOps maturity.

 And, with ODC, we intend to make it possible for any organization to be a DevOps high performer.
 ODC follows a build once, deploy everywhere philosophy, which results in much faster deployments that can be done in parallel as there isn’t compilation time on each stage.
 This way, large portfolios take seconds to promote between stages.
 This approach also ensures that what's in production is the same that was tested, which is critical in high compliance environments.